Practice MCQs For For Static Electricity, Current Electricity, D.C. Circuits and Practical Electric Circuitry

 Back To List of O Level Physics Quiz

-What is the resistance of the new wire?
+What is the e.m.f. of the cell equal to?

 The cable to the fan becomes so worn that the live wire makes electrical contact with the metal case.